karma9874/AndroRAT/README.md

 You can circumvent this by setting `core.longpaths` to `true`.

-> git config -system core.longpaths true
+> git config --system core.longpaths true

 You must run Git bash with administrator privileges.